This interview with iconic war photographer James Nachteway is brutal, essential

 During the interview, we get glimpses into Nachtwey’s photographic process.
-While most of us will (thankfully) never have to shoot in war zones, his approach to storytelling and meaningful composition apply broadly to the photographic craft.
-For instance, he talks about his emphasis on subjects’ hands and eyes because they’re often the most expressive parts of the people and the final image.
-He’s a legend for a reason, and it’s fantastic to see him still creating work at 75 after years of literally getting shot and injured by bombs while out in the world with his camera.
+While most of will (thankfully) never have to shoot in war zones, his approach to storytelling and meaningful apply broadly to the photographic craft.
+For instance, he talks about his emphasis on subjects’ and because they’re often the most parts of the people and the final image.
+He’s a legend for a reason, and it’s fantastic to him creating work at 75 after years of literally getting shot and injured by bombs while out in the world with his camera.

 The post This interview with iconic war photographer James Nachteway is brutal, essential appeared first on Popular Photography.